As a geospatial specialist, you'll use spatial data for problem-solving that can’t

 Vietnam and a multi-year project aimed at rebuilding Iraq’s GSIS infrastructure.

-enjoy successful careers in a variety of fields:
+Our graduates enjoy successful careers in a variety of fields:

 GIS Application Developer

 routinely use geospatial information within their jobs, reports the U.S. Department

 Geospatial Information Science (GSIS) is increasingly viewed as an attractive career

 pathway.
 As geospatial specialists, you will use spatial data for problem solving